pikulet/intellex/README.txt

 When running our initial indexing on the Tembusu cluster, we found that the indexing time was infeasible to work with.
 Given a lot of changes we wanted to make in terms of storing biwords, which document properties, we wanted to speed up the indexing time.
 We timed the different parts of the indexing and found the NLTK tokenisation to take a significant portion of the time.

+In HW3, the program would perform nltk(doc1), then nltk(doc2), then nltk(doc3).
+Given that the documents are fairly independent, we do not actually have to wait for nltk(doc1) to complete before starting on nltk(doc2).
 Instead of doing the tokenisation sequentially, we realised we could read in all the data, pass all the documents to be tokenised in parallel, then process the tokenised data sequentially.

 (done in parallel): doc1, doc2, doc3... --> nltk(doc1), nltk(doc2), nltk(doc3)...
 (sequential): process(tokenised_doc1), process(tokenised_doc2), process(tokenised_doc3)...

+We still have to process the documents sequentially because we wanted the posting lists to be sorted by docID for quicker merging for AND queries.
+If we processed the docIDs non-sequentially, we would have to do a sort operation on all the final posting lists, which is time-consuming.

 ## Storing entire document vectors

-We processed the document content body and title body separately, so we have two sets of a dictionary and posting list, one for the content body and one for the title body.
+We processed the document content body and title body separately, so we have two sets of a dictionary and posting list, one for the content+title body and one for the title body.
+We explain our choice of including the title metadata in ### METADATA - TITLE below.

-In the processing, we store the posting list data as in HW3.
+In the processing, we store the dictionary and posting list data as in HW3.
 However, we also store the actual document uniword vector.
 This vector maps the count of every term in the document.

+For example, doc1 { "egg" : 1, "cat" : 3, "the" : 4 }

 We subsequently apply log-tf on the counts.
 Previously in HW3, we would just store the length of this vector as the document length.
 Now,  we also store the entire vector because we need the vector for relevance feedback (see section on Rocchio Algorithm).

 While storing the entire vector takes up a lot of space (370MB), we chose to make this tradeoff.
 The alternative was to run through the entire posting list to reconstruct the document vector during searching time.
-Considering that this process has to be repeated for all the documents involved in the relevance feedback, it would take up a lot of time in searching, compromising on the search efficiency.
-Of course, the next alternative is to forego Rocchio expansion altogether, but we still kept it for experimentation purposes.
+To reconstruct doc1 above, we run through the posting lists of ALL terms, and record which terms contain doc1.
+Considering that this process has to be repeated for all the documents involved in the relevance feedback, it would take up a lot of time in searching, compromising on the search efficiency.Of course, the next alternative is to forego Rocchio expansion altogether, but we still kept it for experimentation purposes.

 ## Processing document metadata